2014 Corvette Racing Season

 Magnussen joined Panoz Motorsports in 1999 to compete in the ALMS where he captured six wins.
 He would become part of the Corvette- Ferrari rivalry in 2003, driving the Prodrive Ferrari and would join Corvette Racing the following year.

 A legend in Denmark, his aggressive racing style and take-no-prisoners mentality made him very popular with the fans.
-Magnussen became a full time driver with Corvette Racing in 2007 and throughout his time with the team he accomplished 35 wins.
+Magnussen became a full time driver with Corvette Racing in 2007 and throughout his time with the team, accomplished 35 wins.
 In 2008 Magnussen became the ALMS GT1 Driver Champion with teammate Johnny O’connell and would win the IMSA GT Drivers Championship with Antonio Garcia in 2013.

 - Birthdate: July 4th, 1973